Yamaha Motor Finance Australia Privacy Policy

 • obtain information about you that is publicly available for example on social media and public registers.

-We may provide your personal information to other entities in the Yamaha Group, and they may disclose or use your personal information for the purposes described in ‘WHY WE COLLECT PERSONAL INFORMATION?’ in relation to products and services they may provide to you unless you tell us not to either verbally or in writing.
-Where you advise us that you do not wish to have your personal information provided to other entities in the Yamaha Group, we may not be able to continue doing business with you or the organisation to which you are connected to.
+We may provide your information to other entities in the Yamaha Finance Group, and they may disclose or use your personal information for the purposes described in section 4 ‘WHY WE COLLECT INFORMATION?’ in relation to products and services they may provide to you unless you tell us not to either verbally or in writing.
+Where you advise us that you do not wish to have your personal information provided to other entities in the Yamaha Finance Group, we may not be able to continue doing business with you or the organisation to which you are connected to.

-Entities forming the Yamaha Group may also use your personal information to help them provide products and services to other customers, but they will never disclose your personal information to another customer.
-At any time, you may advise us either verbally or in writing that you withdraw your consent.
+Entities forming the Yamaha Finance Group may also use your personal information to help them provide products and services to other customers, but they will never disclose your personal information to another customer.
+At any time, you may advise us either verbally or in writing that you withdraw your consent by using the details described in section 17 ‘CONTACT DETAILS’.

 We will use and disclose your personal information for the purposes we collected it as well as purposes that are directly related, where you would reasonably expect us to.
 We may disclose your personal information to and/or collect your personal information from:

-• the Yamaha Group and other related bodies corporate from time to time;
+• the Yamaha Finance Group and other related bodies corporate from time to time;

-• any of our Yamaha Group joint ventures where authorised or required;
+• any of our Yamaha Finance Group joint ventures where authorised or required;

 • customer, product, business or strategic research and development organisations;